sabaferdous12/papersss/journal.md

 # Methodolgy
 Machine learning has been used to perform analysis.

+# Results
+A high sensitivity and specifity is observed

 # Conclusions
 We made some ground breaking discoveries to perform analysis.